domomm/thesis/dataset/php_metrics/this_readme.md

 ## To do
 - Get Joris git metr and concat
+    - For these duplicates maybe check with vcc_results_all_v1?
-    - Check v5 and below to make sure the duplicates are actual duplicates
+    - Check v5 and below to make sure the duplicates are actual duplicates.
+Basically need to print out duplicates whose label are diff.
+Also print in another place those who are actually the same.
+Make use of v6.
     - has concatted but there are duplicates, these duplicates should be compared to v10, take the one that has the same is_vulnerable attr.
 If is none or sumn, then print it out, check it manually.
         - One problem is there are some whose neutrality and label is weong
         - Another is that only the neutrality is wrong